georgelevine/marcopolo/README.md

 forever-service
 ----------------
-Function: ensures node (app.js) runs on startup.
+Function: enables app.js to run on startup